 Years 7 to 9 Subjects – Music

 Music has the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging students to reach their creative and expressive potential.
+Music learning also has a significant impact on the cognitive, affective, motor, social and personal competencies of students.

 As independent learners, students integrate listening, performing and composing activities.
 These activities, developed sequentially throughout Years 7 to 9, enhance their capacity to perceive and understand music.
 As students’ progress through studying Music, they learn to value and appreciate the power of music to transform the heart, soul, mind and spirit of the individual.
 In this way, students develop an aesthetic appreciation and enjoyment of music.
 You may read the Australian Curriculum